sweetmentor/JCI-Event-Planning-Project/README.md

 ## Deployment

 The project is hosted on GitHub and deployed directly from the master branch.
-It was previosly published as GitHub pages until its adoption by the organisation and now published at www.jcinnatcon2018.com but still from master branch on GitHub.
+It was previosly published as GitHub pages until its adoption by the organisation and now published at www.jcinnatcon2018.com but still from the same master branch on GitHub.

 ## Credits